Clam Potato Leek Soup (or ... Clam Chowder)

 4. Strain the clams and reserve the liquid.

 While the clams are cooking, cut the potatoes into a medium dice (1/2" pieces) and place them into a bowl of water.
-Cut bacon or pancetta into 1/2" dice.
+Cut pancetta into 1/2" dice.

-Cook the bacon in a large pot over medium heat until the fat is rendered, seven or eight minutes.
+Cook the pancetta in a large pot over medium heat until the fat is rendered, about ten minutes.

-Reduce the heat to low, drain the potatoes, and add them to the pot with the bacon.
+Reduce the heat to medium-low abnd add potatoes to the pot.

-Stir in the leeks and salt.
-Cook covered, stirring occasionally, until the potaatoes are tender, about 15 minutes
+Cook covered, stirring occasionally, until the potatoes are tender, about 15 minutes.

 Add the cream, milk, and reserved clam/wine juice.
 Cook for 5 minutes.